Celebrating Black History Month in Manufacturing

 By Katie Foley

-February is Black History month and a time to remember and celebrate the many accomplishments of African Americans in every area of endeavor throughout history.
-Today, we take a look at 3 African American manufacturers who paved the way for African Americans in this field.
+February is Black History month and a time to remember and celebrate the many accomplishments of black Americans in every area of endeavor throughout history.
+Today, we take a look at 3 black American manufacturers who paved the way for black Americans in this field.

 “I am not satisfied in making money for myself.
 I endeavor to provide employment to hundreds of women of my race.” – Madame CJ Walker

-Madame CJ Walker.
-In 1908 Madame CJ Walker created started her own company manufacturing specialized hair products for African American women.
+Madame CJ Walker: In 1908 Madame CJ Walker created started her own company manufacturing specialized hair products for black American women.
 The Madame CJ Walker Manufacturing Company employed thousands of women.
 In addition to on the job training in sales and grooming, Madame CJ Walker taught many women how to budget, build their business, and become financially independent.

-There are countless other African American manufacturers who are not featured in this blog that have left their mark on the manufacturing industry and for whom we should be grateful.
+There are countless other black American manufacturers who are not featured in this blog that have left their mark on the manufacturing industry and for whom we should be grateful.